-In Clackamas County, reverse 9-1-1 is programmed with only with landline phone numbers, both listed and unlisted, provided by your telephone company.
+In Clackamas County, reverse 9-1-1 is programmed with only landline phone numbers, both listed and unlisted, provided by your telephone company.

 To receive an alerts by a cell phone, Voice Over Internet Protocol (VOIP) Phone or email you must use this link to attach that information to your home address.